Manon Lescaut: Style

 The narrative of Manon Lescaut is set apart from the main events of Memoirs and Adventures with a preface and a preamble, both ostensibly written by the unnamed "man of quality" who is the protagonist of the main novel.
 The preface, titled "Note from the author" (Avis de l'Auteur), explains that the story was too large to include within the main narrative.
 It also says the story will be a morally-instructive example for readers, who will learn not to imitate des Grieux.
 In the preamble, the narrator witnesses a group of prostitutes being deported.
 Curious about a particularly beautiful one (Manon), he speaks with the lover travelling with her (des Grieux).
 Two years later, he encounters des Grieux again, and asks to hear the full story of his experience in America.

 The story is thus narrated retroactively as a long speech, delivered by des Grieux nine months after Manon's death.
 As such, it is an early example of the French genre of the confessional récit.
-The primary verb tense is passé simple, a past-tense form that is only used in formal written French.
-All events are recounted in the first person, and shaped by des Grieux's retrospective self-justifications.
-According to the literary scholar Lionel Gossman, the layered rhetorical structure of the narrative expresses a more general ambiguity of meaning: the narrator tells us what des Grieux told him that Manon told him she thought, and no one is able to achieve certainty about the final "moral" of Manon's life.

-The novel does not use quotation marks, even when des Grieux relates what other characters have said.
-This blurs the boundaries between characters' speech and free indirect speech.
+All events are recounted in the first person, and the primary verb tense is passé simple, a past-tense form that is only used in formal written French.
+The novel does not use quotation marks, even when des Grieux relates what other characters have said, which blurs the boundaries between characters' speech and free indirect speech.
 Des Grieux's telling frequently interrupts the narrative with apostrophes to absent figures and expressions of intense emotion.
 When he describes Manon, he often stutters or struggles to find words.
 Prévost was praised for this informal and expressive style, which invited sympathetic emotion: according to the literary historian Sylviane Albertan-Coppola, "[t]he words flow as the heart overflows; the flow of feelings goes hand in hand with the flow of writing".

+Des Grieux is often considered a partly unreliable narrator, whose telling of the story is shaped by his retrospective self-justifications.
+The scholar R.A.
+Francis describes some of des Grieux's explanations as "so outrageous that it is hard to imagine them being taken seriously", such as his claim that cheating at cards is morally acceptable because God has made his rich opponents gullible to allow the poor to rectify wealth inequality.
+According to the literary scholar Lionel Gossman, the layered frame narratives create a general ambiguity of meaning: the narrator tells us what des Grieux told him that Manon told him she thought, and no one is able to achieve certainty about the final "moral" of Manon's life.

+Structurally, the novel follows a pattern of repetition and intensification, as similar plot elements recur with slight variations.
+For example, five different men who are wealthier or more powerful than des Grieux attempt to supplant him in his relationship with Manon.
+Each time, des Grieux's response is more active and less innocent.